Margot Robbie to Star in Female-Led ‘Pirates of the Caribbean' Movie

 E!
 News has learned that the two-time Oscar nominee will star in a new, female-led "Pirates of the Caribbean" movie.
 The project, which is being scribed by "Birds of Prey" screenwriter Christina Hodson, is still in early development.

-Margot's "Pirates" film is separate from the blockbuster franchise's previously announced sixth installment.
-Additionally, it's said that this spinoff will introduce an entirely new storyline and of characters.
-(Sorry, Captain Jack Sparrow.)
+Robbie's "Pirates" film is separate from the blockbuster franchise's previously announced sixth installment.
+Additionally, it's said that this spinoff will introduce an entirely new storyline and of characters (Sorry, Captain Jack Sparrow).

 Pirates of the Caribbean: Dead Men Tell No Tales Premieres